PhilJG/baybayin/workflow.md

 # Reviewed letters process
 will be generated, presented, saved reviewed with SR on a day to basis and then archived
+>*write out process for how the reviewed letters will be generated, presented, saved reviewed with SR on a day to basis and then archived

 ## Generation